ePrivacy and GPDR Cookie Consent by Cookie Consent

 These bends are deliberate and the pushchair would not function without them.

-We do understand that until you are familiar with your new pushchair you might be concerned on seeing them that your pushchair is damaged.
-It isn't.
+We do understand that until you are familiar with your new pushchair you might be concerned on seeing them that your pushchair is damaged, it isn't.
+The manufacturer advises on this in the PDF below:

 Stiff to Unfold